ParallelMaths/parallel/pages/10-13-chrismaths.md

 As P and Q both lie between 0 and 1, their product will be greater than 0 but smaller than P and smaller than Q. Of the options available, only B satisfies these conditions.

-Furthermore, its position is correct since is approximately equal to `1/2`, which means that the product of P and Q lies approximately halfway between 0 and Q.
+Furthermore, its position is correct since `P` is approximately equal to `1/2`, which means that the product of P and Q lies approximately halfway between 0 and Q.
 :::